Boaz-code-max/Boaz/JOIP_Task/Docker/JIOP_TASKS.md

 * Explain what happens when you run the docker container

 The docker run command creates running containers from images and can run commands inside them.
 When using the docker run command, a container can run a default action

+### Explain the Docker architecture

+* Since the docker was relying on lxc which was kernel feature, update to kernel frequently used to break the containers created by docker
+* so docker has created its own compenent called (LIB) container
+* in this generation docker engine was revamped from monolith to multi component architure and the images and container were according to OLI (open container initiative) image spec & run time spec.